ccpu/electron-vite-tailwind-monorepo-template/README.md

 ### 🔗 Working with Dependencies

-#### Frontend Dependencies (Renderer)
+#### Frontend Dependencies (React Renderer)

-The renderer package works like a regular React web application.
+The renderer package is a React application with Tailwind CSS.
 You can use any browser-compatible dependencies:

-- ✅ React, Vue, Angular, Svelte
+- ✅ React ecosystem libraries (React Router, React Query, Zustand, etc.)
 - ✅ Lodash, Axios, Date-fns
-- ✅ UI libraries (Material-UI, Chakra UI, etc.)
+- ✅ UI libraries (Material-UI, Chakra UI, Ant Design, etc.)
-- ✅ CSS frameworks (Tailwind CSS, Bootstrap, etc.)
+- ✅ Additional CSS frameworks or utilities
+- ✅ Any npm packages compatible with modern React

 #### Node.js Dependencies (Main & Preload)